drachenwald/insulae-draconis/coronet/coronet-tourney.md

 February 2029<br>
 November 2029<br>

-<p>Learn about what is needed to host a Coronet tournament](https://insulaedraconis.org/library/group-resources/bidding-for-events/), and [contact the Principality Seneschal](seneschal@insulaedraconis.org) for more information about submitting an event proposal.</p>
+<p>Learn about what is needed to [host a Coronet tournament](https://insulaedraconis.org/library/group-resources/bidding-for-events/), and [contact the Principality Seneschal](seneschal@insulaedraconis.org) for more information about submitting an event proposal.</p>

 # Ascending the Principality thrones